ldbc/ldbc_snb_datagen_spark/README.md

 We provide scripts to run Datagen on AWS EMR.
 See the README in the [`./tools/emr`](tools/emr) directory for details.

-## Larger scale factors

-The scale factors SF3k+ are currently being fine-tuned, both regarding optimizing the generator and also for tuning the distributions.

 ## Graph schema

 The graph schema is as follows: